craftcms/docs/docs/5.x/system/routing.md

 Routes automatically support [pagination](../reference/twig/tags.md#paginate), so this one route covers other URIs like `/blog/archive/2018/page/2` (assuming your <config5:pageTrigger> was `page/`).
 If you wanted to break the archive into smaller logical chunks, you could use additional [tokens](#available-tokens) to collect results by month—or even by day!
 :::

+The order of your routes is important!
+New routes are appended to this list, but can be dragged-and-dropped <Icon kind="move" /> into the desired order.

 ### Available Tokens

-The following tokens are available to the URI setting:
+The following tokens are available in the URI setting:

 - `*` – Any string of characters, except for a forward slash (`/`)
 - `day` – Day of a month (`1`-`31` or `01`-`31`)